 It can be difficult to determine if a particular source is primary or secondary because the same source can be a primary source for one topic and a secondary source for another topic.
 David McCullough’s biography, John Adams, could be a secondary source for a paper about John Adams, but a primary source for a paper about how various historians have interpreted the life of John Adams.

 *From Hairston, Maxine and John J. Ruszkiewicz.
 The Scott, Foresman Handbook for Writers.
 4th ed.
 New York : HarperCollins College Publishers, 1996, pg.
 547.

-For detailed examples of the different types of primary sources available at BGSU Libraries, see this page.
+Additional examples of the different types of primary sources are available at BGSU Libraries.

 Secondary sources, on the other hand, offer an analysis or a restatement of primary sources.
 They often attempt to describe or explain primary sources.
 Some secondary sources not only analyze primary sources, but use them to argue a contention or to persuade the reader to hold a certain opinion.
 Examples of secondary sources include dictionaries, encyclopedias, textbooks, and books and articles that interpret, analyze, or review research works.

 |Art||Original artwork||Article critiquing the piece of art|

 |Science or Social Sciences||Report of an original experiment||Review of several studies on the same topic|

 If you have any questions about primary or secondary sources, please visit our Ask Us! page for assistance.